CACI No. 203. Party Having Power to Produce Better Evidence

 • Power to Produce Better Evidence.
 Evidence Code section 412.

-•Section 412 does not incorporate the “best evidence rule,” but instead deals
+• Section 412 does not incorporate the “best evidence rule,” but instead deals with

-with “stronger and more satisfactory” evidence.
+“stronger and more satisfactory” evidence.
 (Largey v.
-Intrastate
+Intrastate Radiotelephone,

-(giving of instruction was proper because corporate records concerning date of
+was proper because corporate records concerning date of meeting could have

-meeting could have been stronger evidence than recollection of participants
+been stronger evidence than recollection of participants several years later).)

 • This inference was a mandatory presumption under former Code of Civil